 Old Fashioned Cocoa Fudge Cake

 There’s nothing more comforting than an old-fashioned Cocoa Fudge Cake topped with creamy chocolate icing.
-SO easy to make (and eat)!
+It’s SO easy to make (and eat)!

 Created over half a century ago, this rich chocolate cake has definitely stood the test of time.
 Treat your family to this marvelous Chocolate Fudge Cake Recipe ASAP!